conectado/conectado-blog/content/sharing-io-resources.md

         }
 ```

-This solves most of the problems; at some point back-pressure needs to be handled and having the task that sends messages to the `client_dispatcher` be blocked seems good enough.
-However, one might want to stop reading packets as channels get filled; that way the TCP queues get full and new packets don't get acknowledge and clients will automatically retransmit packets.
+This solves most of the problems; at some point back-pressure needs to be handled, and having the task that sends messages to the `client_dispatcher` be blocked seems good enough.
+However, one might want to stop reading packets as channels get filled; that way the TCP queues get full and new packets get dropped, and clients will automatically retransmit packets.
 Notice, however, this would require a channel back from the anonymous tasks that send the bytes to the `client_dispatcher` and then back from the `central_dispatcher` to `handle_connection`.

-Another way we will require more channels is if we wanted to start handling errors on writing to the socket.
-Instead of being able to handle errors idiomatically in-place in `central_dispatcher`, `client_dispatcher` would need a way to send the error back, if that error would kill the connection.
+Another way we will require more channels is if we want to start handling errors on writing to the socket.
+Instead of being able to handle errors idiomatically in place in `central_dispatcher`, `client_dispatcher` would need a way to send the error back if that error would kill the connection.

-Furthermore, each additional IO requires its own task, additionally, each piece of state requires either its own task or to be added to the `central_dispatch`.
-The first way would also require more channels for cross-comunication between state owners, and the problem with all these channels is that they are decoupled from the tasks generating messages.
-This is what we want from channels, but it potentially makes code harder to follow.
-Look at `central_dispatcher` by itself.
+Furthermore, each additional IO requires its own task; additionally, each piece of state requires either its own task or to be added to the `central_dispatch`.
+The first way would also require more channels for cross-communication between state owners.

+All these channels and tasks add complexity.
+For one, tasks need to be managed and dropped eventually[^3].
+But there's another complication: we lose co-location of IO and state by creating these channels.
+Channels do move around, so now when you see the place where state is managed, you have no idea where the events are produced.

+Take a look again at our `central_dispatcher`.

 ```rs
 async fn central_dispatcher(mut rx: mpsc::Receiver<Message>) {